Farmina N&D Pumpkin Grain-Free Dog Food receives the Advisor’s best rating of 5 stars.

-Even when you consider the protein-boosting effect of the pea fiber, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal and brewers yeast, this still looks like the profile of a dry dog food containing a significant amount of meat.

-Farmina N&D Pumpkin Grain-Free is a plant-based dry dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.
+Farmina N&D Pumpkin Grain-Free is a dry dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Important FDA Alert

 The FDA is investigating a potential link between diet and heart disease in dogs.
 Click here for details.